s0lst1c3/eaphammer/README.md

 Compile hostapd using the following commands:

-	cd hostapd-eaphammer
+	cd hostapd-eaphammer/hostapd
-	make
+	make hostapd-eaphammer_lib

-Open config.py in the text editor of your choice and edit the following lines so that to values that work for your distro:
+Open settings/core/eaphammer.ini in the text editor of your choice and edit the following lines so that to values that work for your distro:

 	# change this to False if you cannot/will not use systemd
 	use_systemd = True